Notification settings¶

 The policy results email is sent after the project has been scanned.
 The content of the email depends on the selected template.

-CodeScoring supports integration with the Jira Task Manager to generate tasks for triggered policies.
-The integration is configured in the Settings -> Notifications -> Task managers
+CodeScoring supports integration with the Jira and Kaiten task managers to generate tasks for triggered policies.
+The integration is configured in the Settings -> Notifications -> Task managers section.

 The Setup new button form is used to create a new integration.